 Reheating

-To reheat leftover red beans, first defrost within the refrigerator if frozen, and place into a non-stick saucepan.
+To reheat leftover red beans, first defrost within the refrigerator if frozen, and then place into a non-stick saucepan.
 Bring to a simmer and heat until piping hot throughout.
-A little extra water will likely need to be added to the stew as it will become very thick.
+A little extra water will likely need to be added to the stew as it will have become very thick due to the lentils continuing to absorb liquid.
 Just add enough to loosen the sauce.

 1. Any variety of rice, including cauliflower or broccoli rice